-There are numerous political, financial, and other obstacles that may impede the regional criminal court's ability to offer a robust alternative.
-Once established, the regional criminal court will likely also face credibility issues.
-It is likely that the court will face challenges regarding political will to enforce decisions, funding constraints, and the issue of official immunity.
-Additionally, the regional court will probably encounter challenges ensuring international fair trial standards and conducting its proceedings with sufficient transparency.
-Moreover, the court will likely have difficulty guarding against bias accusations, particularly when the individuals or entities are from outside of the African region.
-Furthermore, the regional criminal court may suffer from less judicial and lawyering experience than exists at the international level.
-The regional criminal court may also face similar challenges that the ICC has in the selection of its cases and the timing of indictments given peace and justice considerations.
-Likewise, the limitations of regionalism might make an escape to a universal system as a potential check necessary.
-For example, regional powers may tend to distort or even abuse regional processes489 by using the court to further political aims or protecting allies from the court's reach.
+ple, regional powers may tend to distort or even abuse regional processes by using the court to further political aims or protecting allies from the court's reach.
 Yet, the danger of political manipulation is present at the national, regional, and international level.
 It may be that the regional level presents a useful midway point of balancing these concerns.
-490 The regional body might achieve a healthy balance between the local and the international with the former being too close and susceptible to political capture of local elites, and the latter being too remote to fully appreciate context.
+The regional body might achieve a healthy balance between the local and the international with the former being too close and susceptible to political capture of local elites, and the latter being too remote to fully appreciate context.

-For all of the reasons enumerated above, the regional criminal court may be able to position itself as the institution with the most resonance on the Continent.
+For all of the reasons enumerated above, the regional criminal court may be able to position itself as the institution with the most resonance on the continent.
 The ICC's institutional crisis makes it unlikely that it will be able to fulfill the role of a comprehensive institution in the near future.
-The ICC, faced with a growing legitimacy gap in Africa, needed to engage in "legitimation" to justify its roles and practices and ground them in the wider social context.491 Yet, the ICC has failed to do so, which has led to the emergence of a regime complex and a burgeoning regime shift.
+The ICC, faced with a growing legitimacy gap in Africa, needed to engage in "legitimation" to justify its roles and practices and ground them in the wider social context.
+Yet, the ICC has failed to do so, which has led to the emergence of a regime complex and a burgeoning regime shift.

-3. Regionalization of International Criminal Law
+C. Regionalization of International Criminal Law